OpenRadioss/OpenRadioss/HOWTO.md

 * OpenRadioss Starter: **starter_linux64_gf** binary will be copied in **OpenRadioss/exec** directory

-* Advanced script flags can be used to build OpenRadioss: run `./build_script.sh` without arguments :
+* Advanced script flags can be used to build OpenRadioss: run `./build_script.sh` without arguments:

         []$ ./build_script.sh